George William Sleator and Margaret Cook

 George William was a labourer in 1884, a Bank Porter in 1890, a general labearer (sic) in 1913 and an Army Pensioner in 1923, but I have been unable to find any record of his army service or pension award in the Kilmainan Hospital records at TNA Kew.

-I know that the family moved from Sligo to Belfast some time between 1892 and 1897 when the youngest child was born, but they are not on the on-line transcription of the 1901 census for Co Sligo.
+I know that the family moved from Sligo to Belfast some time between 1892 and 1896 when the youngest child was born.
+In 1901 they lived at 210 Matilda Street, Belfast an area which has been re-developed and in 1911 they were at 9 Mayfield Street.

 Children of George and Margaret: